Po-Hsuan-Huang/-Computer-Vision-Synthetic-Data-Generation-Demo/README.md

 # Vanilla Image Generating Toolkit.

-### The toolkit allows you to generate image data and annotations(bounding boxes) necessary for number detection on tags of various texture, shade, and geometry.
-For example, you can generate car plates, marathon tag cloth on simulated environment.The data then can be trimemd to comply with the format of https://github.com/sanghoon/pva-faster-rcnn to train pva-net-faster-rcnn model.
+### The toolkit allows you to generate image data and annotations(bounding boxes) necessary for number detection for tags of various textures, shades, and geometry.
+For example, you can generate car plates, marathon tag cloth in simulated environment.The data then can be trimmed to comply with the format of https://github.com/sanghoon/pva-faster-rcnn to train pva-net-faster-rcnn model.

 ## Noticable updates in this release :
    Release 3.0